LLM Settings Explained: Temperature, Top-P, and Max Tokens

 Example uses:

 You ask for product name ideas and the model repeats the same word in many names.
-Add a small frequency penalty to push it away from repeats.
+Add a small frequency penalty.

 You want city names across different regions.
 Add a small presence penalty to encourage variety.

-Here are friendly defaults that you can copy or reference.
-They are not magic, they are simply good starting points, so feel free to tweak them as per your use case.
+Here are friendly defaults you can copy or reference.
+They are starting points, not magic numbers - adjust as you go.

 Temperature near zero (0.0 to 0.1)